Dental Wellness

 Is This a Dental Emergency?
 When to See an Emergency Dentist in NYC

-What counts as a dental emergency?
+What actually counts as a dental emergency?

-A dental emergency is any issue involving pain, swelling, infection, bleeding, or trauma that could worsen without prompt care.
-If something hurts, looks swollen, is bleeding, or suddenly feels a lot different than it did before, it’s a good idea to have it evaluated sooner rather than later.
+Anything involving pain, swelling, infection, bleeding, or trauma that could get worse without prompt care.
+If it hurts, if it’s swollen, if it’s bleeding, or if something suddenly feels very different than it did yesterday that’s your cue to reach out and schedule an emergency dental appointment.

-• A persistent or severe toothache
+• A toothache that’s persistent or severe

-• Swelling of your gums, face, or jaw
+• Swelling in your gums, face, or jaw

 • A lost crown or filling that’s causing pain

-• Bleeding that doesn’t stop
+• Bleeding that won’t stop

 • Dental trauma from a fall, accident, or sports injury